Skip to main content Skip to footer

 Aaron Rangel

-A vital ingredient to any successful product is having the right resources, staffing and training; if each of the panelists could talk about staffing requirements, training.
+A vital ingredient to any successful product is having the right resources, staffing, and training; if each of the panelists could talk about staffing requirements and training.

 Esther Wilson